-- Overhanging loads are prohibited. - The train combinations shall be composed in such a way that they can operate on these routes with respect to gradient conditions and capacity. - All railway vehicles shall fulfil the technical requirements that apply for each line (reference profile, traction power and braking capacity) and door configuration for train with passenger exchange at Stockholm Odenplan and Stockholm City, because the stations have separating glass walls with door lock between the platform and tracks.
+- The train combinations shall be composed in such a way that they can operate on these routes with respect to gradient conditions and capacity. - All railway vehicles shall fulfil the technical requirements that apply for each line (reference profile, traction power and braking capacity) and door configuration for train with passenger exchange at Stockholm Odenplan and Stockholm City, because the stations have separating glass walls with door lock between the platform and tracks.